js0n-lai/my-nope-nerf/README.md

 ## Data and Preprocessing
 1. [Virtual KITTI Subset](https://drive.google.com/drive/folders/1JZ6EH5a1oL-0YeOxjlfeybh-einl_1On?usp=sharing):
 Our preprocessed Virtual KITTI data contains the 3 scenes shown in the paper.
 Each scene contains images, monocular depth estimations from DPT and poses.
 There are two variants for each scene - one with Virtual KITTI poses and another with COLMAP poses.
-You can download and unzip it to `data` directory.
+Numbering of each scene follows the Appendix in the pdf.
+You can download and unzip it to the `data` directory.

 2. If you want to use your own Virtual KITTI sequence, visit [Virtual KITTI](https://europe.naverlabs.com/research/computer-vision/proxy-virtual-worlds-vkitti-1/) to acquire the dataset and extract all archives to the same root.
 You can then use the provided `get_kittivirtual.py` script to acquire the desired sequence and generate config files in `configs/V_KITTI`.
 Usage can be determined by running
 ```